About Assisted Living in Rhode Island

 All facilities must have sprinklers and smoke detectors according to National Fire Protection Association standards.

 What are the Alzheimer’s Requirements for an Assisted Living Residence in Rhode Island?

 Residences that offer service with Alzheimer’s disease and other cognitive impairments must disclose the type of services in addition to regular assisted living services to potential residents as well as the licensing agency for review.
 The form should cover the residence’s philosophy, assessment and service plan, staff training, physical environment, resident activities, family role in care, and program costs.

 Senior Assisted Living Details and Costs for Cities in Rhode Island

-The listings below are some of the larger cities in Rhode Island.
-Each city listing page provides details on assisted living housing, independent living, senior group homes, and memory care.
-City pages may include details on costs, amenities, services provided, among other information.
+Found below are some of the larger cities in Rhode Island.
+Each city listing page provides details on assisted living housing, independent living, senior group homes, as well as Alzheimer's care facilities.
+Details include costs, amenities, medical care, among other information.

 - East Providence